-Record of concern forms are stored electronically and the information will be password protected and only made available to relevant individuals.
+Record of concern forms are stored electronically on CPOMS, and will be password protected and only made available to relevant individuals.

 Every effort will be made to prevent unauthorised access, and sensitive information should not routinely be stored on laptop computers, which, by the nature of their portability, could be lost or stolen.
-Child protection information, including Operation Encompass and Operation Endeavour notifications will be stored separately from the pupil's school file and the school file will be 'tagged' to indicate that separate information is held.
+Child protection information, including Operation Encompass and Operation Endeavour notifications will be uploaded onto CPOMS and then deleted from any device, due to the risk of others accessing the information.
+If any paper based information is stored, it will be stored separately in a secure location, stored separately from the pupil's school file and the school file will be 'tagged' to indicate that separate information is held.